marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 ---
-title: "Entity Framework Code First to a New Database | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework Code First to a New Database | Microsoft Docs"
+author: divega
+ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
+ms.author: divega
+ms.manager: avickers

-ms.technology:
+ms.technology: entity-framework-6
-  - "visual-studio-sdk"
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: 2df6cb0a-7d8b-4e28-9d05-e2b9a90125af
 caps.latest.revision: 3
 ---
 # Entity Framework Code First to a New Database
 This video and step-by-step walkthrough provide an introduction to Code First development targeting a new database.
-This scenario includes targeting a database that doesn’t exist and Code First will create, or an empty database that Code First will add new tables too.
+This scenario includes targeting a database that doesn?t exist and Code First will create, or an empty database that Code First will add new tables too.
 Code First allows you to define your model using C\# or VB.Net classes.
 Additional configuration can optionally be performed using attributes on your classes and properties or by using a fluent API.

 [See the video that accompanies this step-by-step walkthrough.](../ef6/entity-framework-code-first-to-a-new-database-video.md)
+?

 ## Pre-Requisites